 SMTP: This monitor checks the state of a SMTP (Simple Mail Transfer Protocol) server, typically over port 25.
 It does not have any configurable special parameters, but it performs a standard connection test much like you would see if you were to telnet to the server on port 25.
 A properly configured SMTP server would typically respond to the connection request with something like “220 mail.example.com ESMTP service ready”.
 The SMTP test looks for this response and if received, would consider the device UP.

-UDP-ECV: Much like TCP-ECV, the UDP-ECV monitor type allows you to perform similar actions using UDP vs. TCP.
+UDP-CONTENT: Much like TCP-CONTENT, the UDP-CONTENT monitor type allows you to perform similar actions using UDP vs. TCP.
 There are a few subtle differences, however.
 Because UDP does not provide a mechanism for determining a connection state, you must either have the device send ICMP “Port Unreachable” when it is down, or specify the custom Receive String you would like to see… thus, the absence of it would take the device down.
 This monitor could be used to check the state of a DNS service, as an example.